How to Conduct a Successful Virtual Interview on Indeed

 1. Review the candidate’s resume.
 With Indeed Interview, you can access applicant resumes both before and during the interview (if the job seeker has agreed to share it).
 Read the candidate’s resume beforehand to help you come up with a list of interview questions.
 Make note of anything you want the candidate to expand on or clarify, such as gaps in employment or job hopping.

 2. Test your tech.
 Check that your internet connection, webcam and microphone are working properly.
 We’ll email you a link to test your technology prior to the interview.
 (Don’t worry if your connection hits a snag during the interview — you can always switch to phone as a fallback.)
+Consider starting the call early to ensure that there are no technical issues.

 4. Adjust your lighting.
 Experiment with lighting by adding a lamp, turning on more lights or opening the curtains, making sure the light source is in front of you so the candidate can clearly see your entire face.